scie-nz/walden/README.md

 ```

 To connect to the cluster:
 ```
 az aks get-credentials --resource-group WaldenResourceGroup --name WaldenAKS
 ```

-### Deploy Walden
+#### Deploy Walden

-You now have a working EKS cluster, on which you can deploy Walden just as you would on an on-premise cluster.
+You now have a working AKS cluster, on which you can deploy Walden just as you would on an on-premise cluster.
 Follow [these instructions](https://github.com/scie-nz/walden#deploy-walden) to deploy it.

-### Tear down the cluster
+#### Clean up

 First, delete the cluster:
 ```
 az aks delete --resource-group WaldenResourceGroup --name walden
 ```

 You can now delete the resource group:
 ```
 az group delete --resource-group WaldenResourceGroup
 ```